 CONSTITUTION HILLTwo years later, in 1908, Gandhi was jailed for his refusal to carry a pass book, spending two months in Constitution Hill prison.
 The excellent 'Gandhi: prisoner of conscience' exhibition in Constitution Hill's old Number Four prison block details his experiences of his time in prison and his early activism.

 Following on from the mass defiance campaign of 1906, Gandhi and other South African Indians continued to defy the authorities.
 On 27 December 1907 he was arrested for failing to register and staying in the Transvaal.
 After appearing in court Gandhi was sentenced to two months prison in the Old Fort on Constitution Hill, a space which was rapidly swelling with other Indians who had also chosen to peacefully defy the authorities.

 Gandhi was eventually released and negotiated an agreement with General Smuts (known as the 'Smuts compromise') to encourage Indians to voluntarily register, in exchange for a repeal of the legislation restricting the liberties of Indian South Africans.
 It was an agreement which Smuts failed to honour, leading to an increase in the intensity of the satyagraha campaign.

-Among the many interesting items at the Gandhi exhibition at Constitution Hill are a pair of sandals which Gandhi made while in prison.
+Among the many interesting items at the Gandhi exhibition at Constitution Hill are a pair of sandals that Gandhi made while in prison.
 He gave the sandals to General Jan Smuts in 1914 shortly before he left for India and some 25 years later, a now much more sympathetic General Smuts, returned them saying "I have worn these sandals for many a summer, even though I may feel that I am not worthy to stand in the shoes of so great a man."